noahapursell/LocalLLM/README.md

 There are several ways to install OpenWebUI, including Docker, pip, Kustomize, and Helm.
 In this tutorial, we will install OpenWebUI using pip.

-To install OpenWebUI with pip, we must first create a new Python environment (venv).
-Ensure you have Python 3 installed.
+To install OpenWebUI with pip, we must first create a new Python environment (venv). **This venv must be python 3.12.** Ensure you have Python 3 installed.
+Check python version with `python --version`.
 Instructions to create and activate a Python environment vary between Windows and macOS.
 Follow the appropriate instructions below for your operating system.

 **Windows**